 (キーワード)

-Humans / Squamous Cell Carcinoma of Head and Neck / Carcinoma, Squamous Cell / Head and Neck Neoplasms / Cell Line, Tumor / Neoplastic Stem Cells / Epithelial-Mesenchymal Transition / RNA / Gene Expression Regulation, Neoplastic
+Humans / Squamous Cell Carcinoma of Head and Neck / Carcinoma, Squamous Cell / Head and Neck Neoplasms / Cell Line, Tumor / Neoplastic Stem Cells / Epithelial-Mesenchymal Transition / RNA (RNA) / Gene Expression Regulation, Neoplastic

 Shengjian Jin, Takaaki Tsunematsu, Taigo Horiguchi, Yasuhiro Mouri, Wenhua Shao, Keiko Miyoshi, Hiroko Hagita, Motoharu Sarubo, Natsumi Fujiwara, Qi Guangying, Naozumi Ishimaru and Yasusei Kudo : Involvement of the OTUB1-YAP1 axis in driving malignant behaviors of head and neck squamous cell carcinoma., Cancer Medicine, Vol.12, No.24, 22156-22169, 2023.